EDUCBA

 Indirect formula in excel 1.5

-• Ref_text: The name itself expressing that it is a reference text.
-If we input the formula like INDIRECT(C2), it means C2 is the reference text.
+• Ref_text: The name itself expresses that it is a reference text.
+If we input a formula like INDIRECT(C2), C2 is the reference text.

 • A1: Now, what is a1 here?
 It is a logical value that will tell about the reference text.

-We can refer to using INDIRECT one way if the A1 method means we refer to C4, which means column ‘C’ row 4 simply we are calling as the a1 method.
-Another way to represent C4 is R4C3 that means row 4 column 3.
+We can refer to using INDIRECT one way if the A1 method means we refer to C4, which implies column ‘C’ row 4 simply we are calling as the a1 method.
+Another way to represent C4 is R4C3, row 4, column 3.
 This method is called an R1C1 method.

-So, if we give TRUE or blank mean reference will be considered in the form of the A1 method.
-If we give FALSE mean reference will be considered as the R1C1 method.
+So, if we give TRUE or blank mean, the reference will be considered in the form of the A1 method.
+A FALSE mean reference will be regarded as the R1C1 method if we provide it.
 We will see a few examples of these two methods.
 Now “Hello” is in cell B9.

 method 1